mark seliger

 HAZEL

-In 1992 I found employment with the band Hazel by way of appearing as Cupid at their Valentine's Day debut engagement.
-Theoretically, a dancer can sweeten an already harmonious chemistry between musicians by enhancing the emotional peaks and troughs, subtly or not so.
-In practice, this being stupendously passionate and hilarious Hazel, it's basically a matter of trying to exemplify the shit.
-Neither am I so modest as not to note that in shielding Jody and the other boys from a lot of unsavory scrutiny, I allow them a space in which to effect their trademarked alchemy.
-On a good night, fuel-inject, if you will, their speed and power and ascendant harmony.
+I found employment with Hazel by way of appearing as Cupid at their debut gig, Valentine's Day, 1992.
+Theoretically, dancers sweeten an already harmonious chemistry between musicians and between musicians and audience, providing nuance and fuel to the emotional peaks and troughs, subtly or not so.
+In our practice, this being stupendously passionate and hilarious Hazel, it's a matter of exemplifying.
+Neither am I so modest as not to note that in shielding Jody and the other boys from normal scrutiny, I create for them a more private arena in which to effect their outrageous alchemy - i am the mortar, they the pestle.
+On a good night, absolutely fuel-inject their speed, their power, their counterpoint. (and on a bad night - cf jon pareles - turn lead into shit)

 Talk about biting off more than you can chew.

-Unfortunately, we ended up caving a little on the "business reality" end of things: a) We didn't begin to appreciate the amount of pressure required to bring to bear upon our pathetic record-label to force them to let us title our first disc Buttfucking With Hazel. b) We cut a series of Nike commercials featuring the repugnant Dennis Hopper, and c) We let London Records tease our cock for what felt like a decade.
+Unfortunately, we ended up caving a little on the oxymoronic business reality end of things: a) We didn't begin to appreciate the amount of pressure required to bring to bear upon our pathetic record-label sufficient to force them to let us title our first disc Buttfucking With Hazel. b) We cut a series of Nike commercials featuring the repugnant Dennis Hopper, and c) We let London Records tease our cock for what felt like a decade.

 [My personal business-of-rock epiphany came one evening at the historic Los Angeles dive Raji's.
-The "buzz" on Hazel was peaking and a pack of disreputable-looking millionaire record-scouts (before we started, I remarked to Brady what a lot of junkies there seemed to be there.
-He goes, "those aren't junkies - those are A & R guys") from the big-name record companies had come to scope us out.
-And while we definitely rocked the house that night, the band up next, an L. A. band called Loser - which by the evidence of its name understood the situation all too well - came on and tore the place down.
-Of course, the recording scouts had all managed to split by the time they took the stage. ]
+The buzz on Hazel was peaking and a pack of disreputable-looking millionaire record-scouts (before we started, I remarked to Brady what a lot of junkies there seemed to be there.
+He goes, "those aren't junkies - those are A & R guys") from the larger record companies had come to scope us out.
+And while we definitely rocked the house that night, the band up next, a local band called Loser - which by the evidence of its name understood the situation all too well - came on and tore the place apart.
+Of course, the recording scouts had all managed to split in search of their dealers by the time Loser took the stage]

-Touring is high-stress.
-One quickly learns to maximize any opportunity to get away from bandmates.
-Most musicians use alcohol and worse - TV - to achieve this.
-One tour I spent my entire proceeds on rental cars, I bailed out of the Veruca Salt Tour at least four times, and more times than that came this close to making Pete bail permanently.
-Eventually I learned to bring along a bike - and this notepad for a little recording of my own.
+Touring in North America is high-stress.
+One quickly learns strategies to avoid the omnipresence of bandmates.
+Most musicians use alcohol and worse (tv).
+One tour I spent my entire proceeds on rental cars.
+I bailed out of the Veruca Salt Tour at least four times, and more times than that came this close to making Pete bail permanently.
+Eventually I learned to bring along a folding-bike and a notepad - for a little recording of my own.

-Pete Krebs plays electric guitar and does most of the singing and songwriting.
-Jody Bleyle is our drummer and sings occasional lead, harmonies, duets, and backup.
-Brady Smith plays bass and sings backup.
-I'm the dancer.
+Pete Krebs plays guitar and does most of the singing and songwriting.
+Jody Bleyle is our iconic drummer and sings lead, harmonies, duets, and backup.
+Brady Smith plays bass like Ichiro plays ball and sings a little and wrote one of our most passionate songs, cround.
+Athletes all, but I'm the fucking dancer.

 home